H.R. 6431: New Opportunities for Business Ownership and Self-Sufficiency Act

 State workforce agencies

-They would need to revise eligibility rules, build or update weekly reporting systems, and monitor a larger participant pool.
+They would need to rewrite eligibility rules, stand up or upgrade weekly reporting systems, and oversee a participant pool that can now be twice as large.

 Unemployment insurance administrators